 Old Bisbee High School Redevelopment

-Cochise County is currently pursuing a rezoning of the property.
-If the rezoning is approved, there will be a desirable range of potential allowable uses for redevelopment, including retail, professional office, hotel, and multifamily residential.
-The conveyance of the property to the successful proposer will be subject to a permanent Historic Preservation Easement to protect the historic exterior of the building.
+The City of Bisbee recently approved a rezoning of the property to from Residential (R-1) to Commercial Mixed Use (CM-2) in November of 2021.
+The change became effective on December 16, 2021.
+Within that category is a desirable range of potential allowable uses for redevelopment, including retail, professional office, assisted living, and multifamily residential.
+The conveyance of the property to the successful proposer may be subject to a permanent Historic Preservation Easement to protect the historic exterior of the building.
 The County also expects to enter into a mutually acceptable land development agreement with the successful proposer that will govern the subsequent rehabilitation of the building and the redevelopment of the property.

 For More Information: